 Any part of the tree might be ground and used as a sedative or as an anti-convulsant.
 Native Ecuadorians have used the fruit to reduce joint pain, treat heart conditions, as a sedative, to induce labor, or to reduce coughing and flu-like symptoms.

-Perhaps the most unlikely and hidden benefit of this fruit, which has been the subject of much study, is it's ability to target only malignant cancer cells, thereby protecting the healthy cells in a cancer patients body.
+It's an Ecuador fruit fact that perhaps the most unlikely and hidden benefit of this fruit, which has been the subject of much study, is it's ability to target only malignant cancer cells, thereby protecting the healthy cells in a cancer patients body.

 However, since the primary parts of the fruit that were isolated in studies by major drug companies could not be duplicated, thereby prohibiting a patent, all the research and information were shelved and never released to the public.